mebusy/notes/dev_notes/AI_CS188_Probability.md

     - Worst-case time complexity O(dⁿ)
     - Space complexity O(dⁿ) to store the joint distribution

+---

 ## The Product Rule

  - Sometimes have conditional distributions but want the joint
  - P(y) P(x|y) = P(x,y)

 ## The Chain Rule

+That means you have `n!` ways using the chain rule!.

+## Bayes' Rule

+### Inference with Bayes' Rule

+It's often easier somehow elicit the conditional distribution P(effect|cause) , rather than the other way around.

+It's could be a ... sensor of center position and that sense might not be prefectly accurate.
+But you would do before you just need a chance to check.
+Well if I don't worry about where the sensor measuring a map and how much noise during that process.
+That's what you're correct gradual you're building this conditional P(effect|cause).

+For diseases it might be that you can build statistic : when  we know a patient has certain disease -- let's say meningitis -- , how often do they have a stiff nect.
+That's the distribution you can build.
+You just look at all the people with meningitis and then having our conditional distribution.

+--- Example givens ---

+Let's say when a person  have stiff neck , what's the probability he have meningitis is ?

+This is an application of bayes' rule.
+One thing you'll notice that when you apply bayes' rule , usually often the thing at the bottom , P(+s), is not given to you implicitly.
+But you can easily compute it using total probability model.

+So Bayes' rule can help us make dicisions:  should this person see a doctor or not ?

+--- why ? ---

+Because the cost of undiagnosed meningitis is really high.

+### Quiz: Bayes's Rule

+P( sun | dry  )  = (0.9\*0.8) / (0.9\*0.8 + 0.3\*0.2)

+P( rain | dry  ) = 1-P(sun|dry)

+---

+## Ghostbusters, Revisited

+∝ : proportional to

+∝<sub>g</sub> means that , P(c) is almost 1, but not 1.

+## Independcence

+## Conditional Independence

+You go to the dentist.
+You might have a toothache or not, you might have a cavity or not.

+Traffic / Umbrella / Raining

+What is a reasonable condition assumption in this scenario?

+There could be rain or not .
+The rain could result in more or less traffic.
+And rain could result in whether or not somebody carries an umbrella.
+Now if we know wheter it's raning or not , then it telling us that robot carrying  an umbrella is independent whether there will be traffic or not.

+T ⫫ U | R

+---

+A ⫫ S|F  is not true

+A ⫫ F|S  is true